 Just like traditional Mardi Gras, the Carnival Crewes will be throwing out family-friendly goodies ranging from the traditional beads and Moon Pies to candy and coins.
 So be sure to claim your spot along the sidewalk early because the crowds have been known to pack in a dozen deep!

-The Carnival parade route begins on 2nd Avenue at Gordon Drive and continues on Lee Street to Bank Street, ending at Founder’s Park near the Old State Bank.
+The Carnival parade route begins on Bank Street, at Founder’s Park near the Old State Bank and continues on Lee Street to 2nd Avenue ending at Grant Street.

 The full day of Carnegie Carnival events kicks off early with Carnival Frolic 13.1.
 The family friendly fun continues all day with Carnival Midway, Creation Station children’s art area, MardiGrass, the Prince & Princess parade, Canine Parade, and of course the main Carnegie Carnival Parade.
 Come spend the day in downtown Decatur, Alabama and experience Mardi Gras… North Alabama style!